Velocity Storage and Optokinetic Nystagmus Explanation

 • Purpose: This reflex helps to stabilise the visual image on the retina, allowing for clear vision despite movement in the environment or of the head.

 • Clinical Relevance: OKN can be used in clinical settings to assess the function of the visual and vestibular systems.
 Abnormal OKN responses can indicate issues with the brain, inner ear, or eye function.
 We use the abnormal persistence of OKN as biomarker of dysfunction of the brain stem nuclei that generate the activity or the mechanism that drives those nuclei.
+In migraine and concussion the velocity storage time constant can be shortened allowing insight into cerebellar, cortical or brain stem dysfunction.

 In summary, velocity storage is a vestibular mechanism that extends the brain's perception of rotational movement, aiding in balance and spatial orientation, while optokinetic nystagmus is a reflex in the visual system that stabilises the visual field during head or environmental movement.
 Both are critical for maintaining balance and visual stability in a dynamic environment.